-With regard to non-emergency items or services that are otherwise covered by the Plan, if the covered non-emergency items or services are performed by a Non-PPO provider at a PPO facility, the items or services are covered by the plan:
+With regard to non-emergency items or services that are otherwise covered by the Plan, if the covered non-emergency items or services are performed by an out-of-network provider at an in-network facility, the items or services are covered by the plan:

-- With a cost-sharing requirement that is no greater than the cost-sharing requirement that would apply if the items or services had been furnished by a PPO provider, - By calculating the cost-sharing requirements as if the total amount that would have been charged for the items and services by such Non-PPO provider were equal to the Recognized Amount for the items and services. - By counting any cost-sharing payments made by the participant or beneficiary toward any in-network deductible and in-network out-of-pocket maximums applied under the plan
+- With a cost-sharing requirement that is no greater than the cost-sharing requirement that would apply if the items or services had been furnished by an in-network provider; - By calculating the cost-sharing requirements consistent with the federal No Surprises Act; and - By counting any cost-sharing payments made by the participant or beneficiary toward any in-network deductible and in-network out-of-pocket maximums applied under the plan (and the in-network deductible and out-of-pocket maximums must be applied) in the same manner as if such cost-sharing payments were made with respect to items and services furnished by an in-network provider.

-(and the in-network deductible and out-of-pocket maximums must be applied) in the same manner as if such cost-sharing payments were made with respect to items and services furnished by a PPO provider,
+Non-emergency items or services performed by an out-of-network provider at an innetwork facility will be covered based on out-of-network coverage if:

-Non-emergency items or services performed by a Non-PPO provider at a PPO facility will be covered based your out-of-network coverage if:
+- At least 72 hours before the day of the appointment (or 3 hours in advance of services rendered in the case of a same-day appointment), the participant or dependent is supplied with a written notice, as required by federal law, that the provider is an out-of-network provider with respect to the Plan, of the estimated charges for your treatment and any advance limitations that the Plan may put on your treatment, of the names of any in-network providers at the facility who are able to treat you, and that you may elect to be referred to one of the in-network providers listed; and - The participant or dependent gives informed consent to continued treatment by the out-of-network provider, acknowledging that the participant or beneficiary understands that continued treatment by the out-of-network provider may result in greater cost to the participant or beneficiary.

-- At least 72 hours before the day of the appointment (or three (3) hours in advance of services rendered in the case of a same-day appointment), the participant or dependent is supplied with a written notice, as required by federal law, that the provider is a Non-PPO provider with respect to the Plan, of the estimated charges for your treatment and any advance limitations that the Plan may put on your treatment, of the names of any PPO providers at the facility who are able to treat you, and that you may elect to be referred to one of the PPO providers listed; and - The participant or dependent gives informed consent to continued treatment by the Non-PPO provider, acknowledging that the participant or beneficiary understands that continued treatment by the Non-PPO provider may result in greater cost to the participant or beneficiary.
+The notice and consent exception does not apply to Ancillary services and items or services furnished as a result of unforeseen, urgent medical needs that arise at the time an item or service is furnished, regardless of whether the out-of-network provider satisfied the notice and consent criteria, and therefore these services will be covered:

-The notice and consent exception does not apply to Ancillary services and items or services furnished as a result of unforeseen, urgent medical needs that arise at the time an item or service is furnished, regardless of whether the Non-PPO provider satisfied the notice and consent criteria, and therefore these services will be covered:
+- With a cost-sharing requirement that is no greater than the cost-sharing requirement that would apply if the items or services had been furnished by an innetwork provider, - With cost-sharing requirements calculated consistent with the federal No Suprises Acr, and

-- With a cost-sharing requirement that is no greater than the cost-sharing requirement that would apply if the items or services had been furnished by a PPO provider, - With cost-sharing requirements calculated as if the total amount charged for the items and services were equal to the Recognized Amount for the items and services, and - With cost-sharing counted toward any in-network deductible and in-network out of pocket maximums, as if such cost-sharing payments were with respect to items and services furnished by a PPO provider.
+With cost-sharing counted toward any in-network deductible and in-network out of pocket maximums, as if such cost-sharing payments were with respect to items and services furnished by an in-network provider.

-Your cost sharing amount for Non-emergency Services at PPO Facilities by Non-PPO Providers will be based on the lessor of billed charges from the provider or the Qualifying Payment Amount.
+Your cost sharing amount for Non-emergency Services at in-network facilities by out-of-network providers will be based on the lessor of billed charges from the provider or the Qualifying Payment Amount.